 Brazil’s Flamengo criticized for licensing issues after fire

-RIO DE JANEIRO (AP) — Brazil’s soccer club Flamengo came under mounting criticism for licensing issues at its training ground on Saturday, a day after a fire ripped through a dormitory and left 10 dead.
-Three teenagers are still in the hospital, including one in serious condition.
+RIO DE JANEIRO (AP) — Under mounting criticism Saturday, Brazilian soccer club Flamengo defended its management of the training ground where a fire killed 10 of its academy players — all between 14 and 16 years old — at a dormitory that had been registered with the city as a parking lot.

-Rio de Janeiro’s city hall said in a statement Friday night the club was fined 30 times because of infractions at the Ninho do Urubu training ground, which had to be closed in October 2017.
+Rio de Janeiro’s city hall said in a statement that Flamengo was fined 31 times because of infractions at the Ninho do Urubu training ground, which had to be closed in October 2017.
+The club did not pay 21 of those fines.

 The current permit issued for the grounds is valid until March 8.

-Rio’s city hall also said the sleeping quarters where Flamengo’s teenage players died was irregularly licensed as a parking lot.
+Earlier, city hall also said the sleeping quarters where Flamengo’s players died was irregularly licensed as a parking lot.

 “The lodging area hit by the fire is not included in the last project approved by our licensing,” it said.
 “There are no registers of new licensing requests for that area as a sleeping quarter.”

-The administration of Mayor Marcelo Crivella said it would open an investigation.

-Flamengo did not immediately respond to a request for comment from The Associated Press.

-The incident came just two weeks after a dam collapse unleashed a flood of mining waste in Minas Gerais state that killed at least 134 people and left hundreds of others missing, stirring a wave of controversy over shoddy infrastructure and lax oversight in Latin America’s largest nation.
+Three teenagers injured in the fire are still in the hospital, including one in serious condition.
+The incident came just two weeks after a dam collapse in Brazil unleashed a flood of mining waste in Minas Gerais state that killed at least 134 people and left hundreds of others missing.
+On Thursday, torrential downpours and strong winds also killed at least five people and left a trail of destruction, stirring a wave of controversy over shoddy infrastructure and lax oversight in Latin America’s largest nation.

-“All of the young people in my generation see ourselves reflected in this tragedy,” he added, noting that some young players weren’t well-nourished at the club either.
+“All of the young people in my generation see ourselves reflected in this tragedy,” he said.
 “If law officials investigate, more irregularities will come to light.
 It’s a situation that not only occurs in Flamengo but in all Brazilian football.”

-Professional players of the Rio-based club arrived at Ninho do Urubu on Saturday dressed in black for a training session, and a weekend Rio de Janeiro state championship match against archrival Fluminense was canceled.
+Flamengo’s CEO Reinaldo Belotti pushed back on accusations, saying the licensing issues “have nothing to do with the accident.”
+He said the sleeping quarter was a proper lodging and not an improvised structure.

+“We have to take measures to legalize our training ground,” Belotti said.
+“We needed nine certificates and we already have eight.
+We are working with the fire department.”

-A club spokesman also told journalists that only DNA tests will identify the heavily burned remains of five victims, a process that could take months.
+A club spokesman said DNA tests would identify the heavily burned remains of other victims, a process that could take months.

-Local police on Saturday said they have already heard testimonies from 13 surviving players and three Flamengo staffers.

-The club did not immediately offer an explanation for the incident, but board executives were expected to testify next week.

 Like many professional clubs, Flamengo has a development program for promising young players.
 Many, particularly those who live outside of Rio de Janeiro, stay at the facilities while training.